RobDWaller/robdwaller.github.io/_posts/2017-08-13-what-are-code-reviews.md

 Most importantly though code reviews improve team communication and this has some important consequences.
 Developers will begin to discuss their code more, question and justify their approaches.
 It will even encourage developers to suggest new technology and solutions.

-They also spread responsibilty for work more widely.
+They also spread responsibility for work more widely.
 Individual developers are no longer solely responsible for the code they write.
 This relieves pressure on individual developers and means more developers are contributing to the final product.

 As mentioned earlier code reviews don't and can't fix code.
 Combined though the increased communication and shared responsibility will lead over time to better code and better products.

 The final point to make is code reviews are for everyone.
 They should never involve seniors just reviewing juniors, everyone should be reviewing everyone.
 No one is above a junior reviewing their code.
 The simple logic to this is a junior may learn something by reviewing a senior's code.
 And most likely they'll be able to find faults in the senior's code too.

-If you and your team are not doing code reciews I strongly recomend you start.
+If you and your team are not doing code reviews I strongly recommend you start.

 <small>* I have technically fired someone because of a code review, but I'd emphasise it was the last straw rather than the only factor.</small>
 <small>** I am one of those 'Visual Debt' ideologues... ;)</small>